Debraj550/react-notes/3. Laying-the-foundation/assignment.md

 - Superpowers of `JSX`.
 - Role of type `attribute` in script tag?
 What `options can I use` there?
 - `{TitleComponent}` vs `{<TitleComponent/>}` vs `{<TitleComponent></TitleComponent>}` in `JSX`.
+- What is a Fucntional Component and a Class Component ?
+-

 ## Coding Assignment: